mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ## Language Guidelines

+1. Use simple language with no buzzwords
-1. Specify Desktop app or Mobile App if a feature is not dependent on the server release
+2. Specify Desktop app or Mobile App if a feature is not dependent on the server release
-2. Use common wording, e.g. say "Servers" instead of "Sites"; say `plugins` not `plug-ins`; say "Browser" instead of "Webapp"
+3. Use common wording, e.g. say "Servers" instead of "Sites"; say `plugins` not `plug-ins`; say "Browser" instead of "Webapp"
-3. Avoid phrases that are too vague, such as "Better messaging experience"
+4. Avoid phrases that are too vague, such as "Better messaging experience"
-4. Do not use internal names of features, such as "Unread toasts", "Deep linking"
+5. Do not use internal names of features, such as "Unread toasts", "Deep linking"
-5. Say "You" instead of "Users" to talk directly to the reader
+6. Say "You" instead of "Users" to talk directly to the reader

 ## Scoring Guidelines